 THE AWAKENING AND THE RESTORATION OF LATVIAN INDEPENDENCE

-The exhibition “The Awakening and the Restoration of Latvia’s Independence” is unique because, alongside the well-known events in Riga, it reflects the historical events of those days in Ogre and its surroundings.
-For example, the closing concert of the “Baltica ’88” folklore festival at the Ogre open-air stage and the hoisting of the Latvian flag […]
+The exhibition “The Awakening and the Restoration of Latvian Independence” is unique because, alongside the well-known events in Riga, it reflects the historical developments of that time in Ogre and its surroundings.
+For example, it highlights the closing concert of the Baltica ’88 folklore festival at the Ogre open-air stage, as well as the hoisting […]

-The exhibition “The Awakening and the Restoration of Latvia’s Independence” is unique because, alongside the well-known events in Riga, it reflects the historical events of those days in Ogre and its surroundings.
-For example, the closing concert of the “Baltica ’88” folklore festival at the Ogre open-air stage and the hoisting of the Latvian flag for the first time not only at the People’s House but also at the Mazozoli parish water tower, thus expressing the residents’ attitude and desire for their independent state.
+The exhibition “The Awakening and the Restoration of Latvian Independence” is unique because, alongside the well-known events in Riga, it reflects the historical developments of that time in Ogre and its surroundings.
+For example, it highlights the closing concert of the Baltica ’88 folklore festival at the Ogre open-air stage, as well as the hoisting of the Latvian flag for the first time at the People’s House and at the Mazozoli parish water tower – clearly expressing local residents’ attitudes and their desire for an independent state.

 CHRONOLOGY OF EVENTS